JierunChen/Ref-L4/README.md

 # Ref-L4: a New REC Benchmark in the LMM Era

 This repository contains the data loader and evaluation code for our [Ref-L4](https://huggingface.co/datasets/JierunChen/Ref-L4), a new REC benchmark in the LMM era.
+Check out our paper [Revisiting Referring Expression Comprehension Evaluation in the Era of Large Multimodal Models](https://arxiv.org/abs/2406.16866) for more details

 ## Introduction